sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-slider-extension/cp-mobile-dev-kit-slider-extension.md

 ## You will learn
   - How to register and consume an Extension control in MDK Metadata
   - How to implement an extension by writing Native Code in TypeScript via Marshalling
-  - How to connect to SAP Mobile application

 ## Intro
 You may clone an existing metadata project from the [MDK Tutorial GitHub repository](https://github.com/SAP-samples/cloud-mdk-tutorial-samples/tree/main/6-Create-Extension-Controls-in-Mobile-Development-Kit-Apps/1-Create-a-Slider-Custom-Control-Using-Metadata-Approach) and start directly with step 6 in this tutorial.